-In our latest blog on threats to business continuity, Neuways focuses on the dangers a loss of broadband connectivity can pose and why you need a Business Continuity Plan for business.
+In our latest blog on threats to business continuity, Neuways focuses on the dangers a loss of broadband connectivity can pose combined with the cost of internet downtime, and why you need a Business Continuity Plan for business.

 Internet connectivity is changing the way we all do business.
 It allows us to do more, and much faster, connecting siloed business functions with ease.
 However, with increased reliance on connectivity comes greater risk, and potentially greater costs.